 When a tenant moves out, it is good practice to rekey the locks to the rental unit.
 Even if the tenant returns all copies of the key, it is possible that a former tenant will have had a duplicate made.
 Even if you take the extra step to mark the keys, not every locksmith cares if a key is stamped "do not copy".

 Normally a landlord will enjoy considerable legal protection against claims based on the condition of areas of a building that are under the exclusive control of a tenant, based upon the fact that the landlord has little to no control over those portions of the premises.
 Exceptions may arise due to the full facts of an injury or due to differences in state law.

-At the same time, a landlord is responsible to maintain common areas of a building, and its neglect of flooring or stairways, to inspect the premises and repair potentially dangerous conditions, and to provide appropriate notice of any hazards in common areas both inside and outside of a building, can result in liability.
+At the same time, landlords are responsible to maintain common areas of a building.
+A landlord's neglect of flooring or stairways, failure to inspect the premises and repair potentially dangerous conditions, and to provide appropriate notice of any hazards in common areas both inside and outside of a building, can result in liability.

 Any fire alarm, sprinkler system or burglar alarm system should also be maintained in good working order.
 Fire extinguishers in common areas should be regularly serviced and charged.
 Any other emergency equipment should be periodically inspected and tested to make sure that it is present and operational.